 Don’t Skip On These Magnificent Accompaniments For Swiss Food

 It’s hard to find any Swiss meal that can be done without the accompaniments.
 In addition, some Swiss side dishes are so delicious that the locals even prefer to use them as the main course.
 Here are some of Switzerland’s most popular side dishes that you should never skip.

 Many would consider Rostis is the national Swiss breakfast recipe.
 It’s rarely served on its own but usually combined with other elements such as cheese, sausage, meat, or bacon to form a complete meal.

-This potatoes pancake is simply grated potatoes, salt, and pan-fried with butter.
-The origin of this dish is from the Canton of Bern, where uses bacon fat in place of butter.
+This potato pancake is simply grated potatoes, salt, and pan-fried with butter.
+The origin of this dish is from the Canton of Bern, where the locals uses bacon fat in place of butter.